alacritty/alacritty-theme/README.md

 [alacritty-theme]: https://github.com/alacritty/alacritty-theme

-To add a new theme, just create a Pull Request with the following changes:
+To add a new theme, please create a Pull Request.
+Note that submissions by theme authors are not accepted, to ensure there's at least some community interest.
+The following changes must be made for a new theme:

  - Add your theme to the `themes` directory with the `{theme}.toml` file format
  - Create a screenshot of your theme using the [`print_colors.sh`](./print_colors.sh) script